Kulgagan/Kulgagan/README.md

 # Hi, I’m Kulgagan 👋
-### About Me
+## About Me

 - **Third-year** Computer Science student at the **University of Alberta**
 - Software engineer who turns curiosity into logic, using **backend development** to bring my ideas to life.

-I specialize in **Python**, **FastAPI**, and **PostgreSQL**, and I’m always exploring new ways to make data useful, whether it’s applying machine learning or web scraping to generate actionable insights, or using EEG libraries like MNE or BrainFlow to translate brainwaves into tangible information.
+I specialize in **Python**, **FastAPI**, and **PostgreSQL**, and I’m always exploring new ways to make data apply to my ideas, whether it’s applying machine learning or web scraping to generate actionable insights, or using EEG libraries like MNE or BrainFlow to translate brainwaves into tangible information.
 Curiosity drives everything I build.

 Right now, I’m diving deep into **backend systems + ML with PyTorch**, integrating what I learn into new projects and pushing the boundaries of what I can build.

 ---

-### 🔧 My Skill Set
+## 🔧 My Skill Set

 - **Languages:** Python, JavaScript/TypeScript, HTML, CSS, C, R
 - **Frameworks & Libraries:** FastAPI, Flask, React, Pandas, NumPy, Matplotlib, Scikit-Learn, OpenCV, MNE, BrainFlow